wimulkeman/python-lonpos-solver/README.md

 - The usage of a better bit comparing than used within the PHP project.
 - A faster return when a examined solution is incorrect.
-- Possible introducing to multithreading.
+- Possible introduciom to multithreading.